YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

 # IAM
 - **Identity  and  Access  Management**,  Global  service
 - Root  account created  by  default,  shouldn’t  be  used  or  shared
 - Users or Groups can be assigned JSON documents called policies.
-These policies define the permissionsof the users
+These policies define the permissions of the users
 - In AWS you apply the **least privilege principle**

 # IAM Policies Structure